Sign In / Sign Out

 Students in select majors offered by the School of Mathematical and Statistical Sciences have the opportunity to earn a Master’s degree within five years as a part of an accelerated program (4+1).

-The following bachelor degrees are eligible for the 4+1 program towards a Master of Arts in Mathematics.
+The following bachelor degrees are eligible for the 4+1 program towards a Master's degree:.

 Students interested in the 4+1 program need to complete the following steps.